Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Quantitative Measurement of Cyber Resilience

 Here we expand on this concept to make a measure of resilience that calculates the accomplishment---that is, the area under the functionality curve---in a cyber attack scenario relative to the accomplishment in a baseline scenario:

-As a measure of resilience, $R$ has a number of advantages.
+{As a measure of resilience, $R$ has a number of advantages.
 By contrasting behavior in an attack scenario to behavior in a comparable baseline scenario, it is able to account for idiosyncratic differences between vehicles, terrain, or any other features we hold constant between the two scenarios.
-Additionally, $R$ can be interpreted as the \textit{fraction of normal functionality maintained} during a cyber attack.
+To illustrate, consider Figs.~6 and~7 later in the article, where we use the fuel efficiency of trucks as the performance measure influenced by cyber attacks.
+Imagine two trucks -- one twice bigger and heavier than another, but otherwise with exactly the same design of cyber-relevant systems.
+The lighter truck would have approximately twice greater fuel efficiency (in km per liter) and the impact of a cyber attack on its AUC would be twice greater.
+This might imply that the cyber resilience of the lighter truck is twice worse, which is incorrect.
+On the other hand, the dimensionless $R$ would be roughly the same for both trucks, as it should be. $R$ can be interpreted as the \textit{fraction of normal functionality maintained} during a cyber attack.
 If it is close to $1.0$, then the effect of the attack was small; if it is $0.0$, then functionality was completely disrupted.
+However, it is important to note that $R$ is closely related to AUC, as it reflects the ratio of AUC occurring in presence of a cyber attack to the AUC without an attack.
+In other words, $R$ is a normalized and dimensionless variation of the AUC measure.}